Olivki/tos-tool/README.md

 Whether a `field` is a script field is determined by if its `value` contains `SCR_` or `SCP`.

+"Optional" columns are *not* supported, that means that if *one* entry has, say column, `CoolLevel`, but no other entry in the same xml file has that column, the conversion *will fail*.
+To fix this, either remove `CoolLevel` from the entry that has it, or add `CoolLevel` to *every* entry in the xml file.

 #### ipf

 Handles the `ipf` file format, which is a proprietary format used by ToS for storing game data and assets.